-I found the design on this red tee, mocking the MTV logo, just perfect: “WTF happened to music?”, indeed!
+I found the design on this red tee, mocking the MTV logo, just perfect: “WTF happened to music?” indeed!
 This is the question I ask myself whenever I hear Justin Bieber’s annoying falsetto voice on the radio.

 CMorkaut, the artist who designed this limited-edition tee, puts it that way:

 I was born in the early 1980s and was lucky enough to see some live Nirvana shows among other great shows.
-Nirvana Live and Unplugged on MTV, in my opinion is one of the greatest live shows ever been made available for such a large audience.
+Nirvana Live and Unplugged on MTV, in my opinion, is one of the greatest live shows ever made available for such a large audience.
 Not too long after, it seems like things started going downhill—and fast.
-Reality TV took over, and all though there are some great bands around these days, it’s just not the same.
+Reality TV took over, and although there are some great bands around these days, it’s just not the same.
 MTV let me down.
 They went from being the voice of the masses to the opiate of the masses.
 I really want to know, what happened…

 I was new to RIPT Apparel and the website didn’t offer a lot of info on the company.
-Apparently, it operates from Chicago and offers one unique t-shirt design every day for 24-hours.
-Once the day is over it can no longer be purchased and a new tee design goes on sale.
+Apparently, it operates from Chicago and offers one unique t-shirt design every day for 24 hours.
+Once the day is over, it can no longer be purchased and a new tee design goes on sale.
 Their goal is to help promote new artists and build a community for t-shirt enthusiasts.